helion3/inspire-tree/README.md

 ## Tree Configuration

+- **allowLoadEvents** - Array of events to fire for pre-set states.
 - **allowSelection** - Dynamically determine `selectable` boolean for a node.
 - **data** - An array, promise, or callback function.
 - **dragTargets** - Array of other tree elements which accept drag/drop.